 I wish I could say the next tracks are just as refreshing, but unfortunately they are not.
 They are not bad, they just offer nothing new, aside from the corny F*** You Tonight (feat.
 R. Kelly).
 Biggie showcases his rapping abilities, improving in areas he suffered in his debut, such as choruses, along with experimenting with different rhyme schemes.

-Perhaps the most apparent flaws are the inconsistency, length, and lack of structure found on the album.
-The opening track sets it off to be a continuation of its predecessor, but this topic is never again touched upon throughout the album aside from brief moments of dialogue at the beginning of tracks.
+Perhaps the most apparent flaws is the inconsistencies, track length, and the lack of structure found on the album.
+The opening track sets it off to be a continuation of its predecessor, but this topic is rarely touched upon throughout the album.
+When it is, it is usually only brief moments of dialogue at the beginning of tracks.
 Aside from the moment of gold found between tracks 9-14, quite a few tracks feel as if they could have been cut.

 I realize, however, that many of the flaws I have with the album may not have been considered flaws when it was first released.
 Music is constantly changing, and musicians must adapt if they want to stick around.
 This is why artists such as J. Cole still have fan bases while other artists, such as Lil Pump, resort to calling out OG’s just to keep their name passed around.
 The impact Biggie has left on current rappers is also much clearer this time around, with rappers such as A$AP Ferg and J. Cole taking heavy influence from B.I.G. and company, from sound to rhyme scheme to flow.

-With that being said, I can see how revolutionary the album must have been at it’s time.
+With that being said, I can see how revolutionary the album must have been at its time.
 With Biggie achieving mainstream success with radio friendly hits like Mo’ Money Mo’ Problems (feat.
 Puff Daddy & Mace) and classic hip-hop anthems such as Hypnotize and Notorious Thugs (feat.
 Bone Thugs-N-Harmony), Biggie proved just how versatile he truly is.
-He improved a lot from his debut, such as having more structured choruses, an increased budget, and more engaging story-telling as a result of this budget increase.
-He experimented often, and although it was hit or miss, there were more hits than misses.
+He improved a lot from his debut, such as having better structured choruses and more engaging story-telling.
+He experiments often, and although it was hit or miss, there were more hits than misses.
 Although it is not better than Ready To Die, it is still one hell of an album.

 Best Tracks: Somebody’s Gotta Die, Hypnotize, Last Day (feat.
 The Lox, Jadakiss, Styles P), Mo’ Money Mo’ Problems (feat.
 Puff Daddy & Mace), I Got A Story To Tell, Miss U (feat.
 112), Ten Crack Commandments, Sky’s The Limit (feat.
 112)